KenDickey/Cuis-Smalltalk-BabySteps/DragAndDrop.md

 is dropped upon.

 This is an "opt in" for a Morph.
-Just as with mouse events, a Morph can override method ````allowsSubmorphDrag```` to answer **true** or an individual Morph can set the property with that name.
+Just as with mouse events, a Morph class can override method ````allowsSubmorphDrag```` to answer **true** or an individual Morph can set the property with that name.